nhathoang-web3/ERC20-token-with-test/README.md

 npx hardhat run scripts/deploy.ts
 ```

-The above sample is just a baisc token, if you have more requirements needs to do, you can hire us to develop your smart contract.
+The above sample is just a basic token, if you have more requirements needs to do, you can hire us to develop your smart contract.

 Website: https://omatech.asia